 The Stryker products contain a metal neck positioned inside a metal stem, which may present a risk of metal poisoning for recipients.
 As a result of metal corrosion and the potential friction experienced between the neck piece and stem, it is believed that the device may generate microscopic metallic debris, which can cause a deterioration of tissue around the joint, loosening of the hip replacement and premature failure.
 These metal ions can also reportedly enter the patients’ blood stream, potentially leading to adverse reactions and related medical problems.
 According to the FDA, metal toxicity may lead to:

 The Stryker hip implant recall specifically identified pain and swelling as symptoms associated with problems related to its Rejuvenate and ABG II modular-neck stems.
 The company advised patients to schedule follow-up appointments with their physicians, even if they were not experiencing these symptoms.

 According to the FDA, the following symptoms, if experienced three or more months after surgery, may indicate that a hip implant is not functioning properly:

-Evidence continues to mount that metal-on-metal hip implants are causing more side effects than those made out ceramic or plastic, potentially strengthening plaintiffs’ claims that these devices are causing injury.
-With the Stryker recall, it is likely that the device maker will face more litigation from patients who claim they were injured by the hip implant.
-If you or a loved one has suffered complications from the Stryker Rejuvenate or ABG II Modular implant, you may be able to participate in a lawsuit against the manufacturer to recover compensation for medical bills, pain and suffering and other losses.
-To learn more about your potential legal claim, contact our attorneys, free of charge, by completing our free online form.
+Evidence continues to mount that metal-on-metal hip implants are causing more side effects than those made out of ceramic or plastic, strengthening plaintiffs’ claims that these devices are defective.
+If you or a loved one has been implanted with a hip implant subject to the Stryker hip recall, you may be able to file a lawsuit against the manufacturer seeking compensation for current and future medical expenses, pain and suffering, lost wages and other damages.
+There is a time limit for filing a claim, so do not hesitate to contact us today for a free consultation.